La Salle College: World War II

 Brother Aimar was the principal of the school for its first seven years.
-The students were offered matriculation examinations, the laboratories were constructed, four tennis courts and a full-sized football pitch were built, and the statue of St. John Baptist de La Salle that now stands in front of the College was erected.
+The students were offered matriculation examinations, the laboratories were constructed, four tennis courts and a full-sized football pitch were built, and the statue of Jean-Baptiste de La Salle that now stands in front of the college was erected.
 The number of students increased to 805 in 1935 and 1,060 in 1939.

 In 1939, La Salle College was affected when World War II commenced in Europe.
 On 3 September 1939, Britain declared war on Germany, and the British War Department in Hong Kong designated the La Salle College campus as an internment camp for German nationals arrested in Hong Kong that same day.
 Those interned included the German engineer Gerhard Neumann.
 The internment camp was run for approximately eight months, during which time the Brothers organised classes in morning and afternoon sessions in the College Annex across the road (the building which was to become La Salle Primary School in 1957).

 On 8 December 1941, the Japanese attacked Hong Kong, and the school building was again taken over by the British Military, this time as a relief hospital.
-After the surrender of Hong Kong on Christmas Day 1941, the Japanese took over the school building.In December 1941 the school's operations was suspended until September 1946, and In February 1942, the Brothers were expelled from the college.
+After the surrender of Hong Kong on Christmas Day 1941, the Japanese took over the school building.
+In December 1941 the school's operations was suspended until September 1946, and In February 1942, the Brothers were expelled from the college.
 During the Japanese occupation, the college was believed to have been used as a Number One Japanese military hospital (out of four in Kowloon) until August 1945.